balopez83/Sony_Vaio_VGN-NW320F_Hackintosh/README.md

-# Sony_Vaio_VGN-NW320F_Hackintosh
+# Sony_Vaio_VGN-NW_Hackintosh
 Dusting off the cobwebs of an old BIOS based Core2Duo Vaio and attempting to turn it into a usable Hackintosh

-Initial support for macOS version 10.6.X Snow Leopard through 10.13.X.

 If you see anything that could be added or changed don't hesitate to make a pull request.

 ## *** NOTICE ***
-### Initial support of macOS on the Sony Vaio VGN-NW320F has been achieved.
-Should work on other VGN-NWxxxx models and possibly other similar speced Core 2 Duo computers with some minor adjustments to the EFI.
+### Initial support of macOS on the Sony Vaio VGN-NW series computers has been achieved.
+Should work on all VGN-NW models and possibly other similar speced Core 2 Duo computers with some minor adjustments to the EFI.
 ### The GMA4500MHD graphics chipset is not nor will ever be supported and as such there is not QE/CI (A.K.A.
 Acceleration) support.
 This means some tasks may result in screen glitches or slugishness due to VESA mode support only.

 ![High Sierra](https://github.com/balopez83/Sony_Vaio_VGN-NW320F_Hackintosh/blob/main/Screenshots/Sony-Vaio_VGN-NW320F_High-Sierra.png)